Galvanize-IT/thunderdome/README.md

 ### System Dependencies

 [Node.js](https://nodejs.org/) should be installed on your system.
-I recommend installing it with [nvm](https://github.com/creationix/nvm#installation).
+We recommend installing it with [nvm](https://github.com/creationix/nvm#installation).

 Once node is installed, make sure [Gulp](http://gulpjs.com/) is installed globally: